mmalczak/recrutation/README.md

     $ sudo python3.6 /vagrant/snort/snort_run.py

-It will start Snort software with predifined rule.
+It will start Snort software with predefined rule.
 It will produce an alert if during 3 seconds 400 packets are sent to 20.0.0.0/24 - local network where the server is located.